 BTU utilized regression analysis to test effectiveness of its NYMEX hedges.
-Testing was based on the extent of correlation between historical NYMEX index and HSC natural gas prices for the prompt months of January 2003, to September 2013.
-The correlation coefficient of (0.8404) exceeds the minimum standard established by GASB 53 and indicates a strong linear relationship between the NYMEX and HSC prices.
-The calculated R2 value of 0.9541 indicates that the changes in cash flows of the hedge substantially offset the changes in cash flows of the hedgeable item.
+Testing was based on the extent of correlation between historical NYMEX index and HSC natural gas prices for the prompt months of January 2003, to September 2014.
+The correlation coefficient of (0.8386) exceeds the minimum standard established by GASB 53 and indicates a strong linear relationship between the NYMEX and HSC prices.
+The calculated R2 value of 0.9543 indicates that the changes in cash flows of the hedge substantially offset the changes in cash flows of the hedgeable item.
 The City Electric System also utilizes HSC indexed gas commodity swaps to hedge its open exposure after a NYMEX-based swap contract month settles.
 The City Electric System entered into Platts Gas Daily daily swaps to hedge this exposure.
 These HSC indexed swaps are hedging the physical purchases of natural gas also based on the HSC index and are effective cash flow hedges under the consistent critical terms method as defined by GASB 53.
 The swap is for the purchase of virtually the same quantity of the hedgeable item, has zero fair value at inception, and the reference rate of the swap and the hedgeable item are the same (HSC index).

-For the fiscal years ended September 30, 2013 and 2012, the total fair value of outstanding hedging derivative instruments was a net liability of \$21,104,372 and \$22,348,549, respectively.
-The fair value of those instruments maturing within one year are reported on the Statements of Net Position in current liabilities as derivative financial instruments and were \$5,263,229 and \$5,318,725 at September 30, 2013 and 2012, respectively.
-The fair value of those instruments with maturities exceeding one year are reported on the Statements of Net Position in noncurrent liabilities as derivative financial instruments and were \$15,841,143 and \$17,029,824 at September 30, 2013 and 2012, respectively.
+For the fiscal years ended September 30, 2014 and 2013, the total fair value of outstanding hedging derivative instruments was a net liability of \$16,717,295 and \$21,104,372, respectively.
+The fair value of those instruments maturing within one year are reported on the Statements of Net Position in current liabilities as derivative financial instruments and were \$5,759,986 and \$5,263,229 at September 30, 2014 and 2013, respectively.
+The fair value of those instruments with maturities exceeding one year are reported on the Statements of Net Position in noncurrent liabilities as derivative financial instruments and were \$10,957,309 and \$15,841,143 at September 30, 2014 and 2013, respectively.

 Hedge accounting treatment outlined in GASB 53 and GASB 63 requires changes in the fair value of derivative instruments deemed effective in offsetting changes in cash flows of hedged items be reported as deferred (inflows) outflows of resources on the Statements of Net Position.
-During the fiscal year ended September 30, 2013, the fair value of the City Electric System's hedging derivative instruments - the option collars and NYMEX-based commodity swaps - increased by \$271,575 and \$972,602, respectively.
-The City Electric System did not have option collars at September 30, 2013.
-The \$1,244,177 total increase in fair value of the City Electric System's hedging derivative instruments during the fiscal year ended September 30, 2013, is reported in the Statements of Net Position as deferred outflows of resources.
+During the fiscal year ended September 30, 2014, the fair value of the City Electric System's hedging derivative instruments - NYMEX-based commodity swaps - increased by \$4,387,077; which is reported in the Statements of Net Position as a reduction of deferred outflows of resources.
 The deferred outflows are reported until respective contract expirations occur in conjunction with hedged expected physical fuel purchases.
 When fuel purchase transactions occur, the deferred balance associated with the expired fuel hedging contract is recorded as an adjustment to fuel expense.
-At September 30, 2013 and 2012, the deferred outflows of resources related to hedging derivatives were \$21,104,372 and \$22,348,548, respectively, and are reported on the Statements of Net Position.
+At September 30, 2014 and 2013, the deferred outflows of resources related to hedging derivatives were \$16,717,295 and \$21,104,372, respectively, and are reported on the Statements of Net Position.